APL Address Book

 How do I file?

 Step 1 Contact the utility provider and attempt a resolution.
 Request a refund for overcharges on utilities.
 Collect information regarding their offer or denial using the APL Data Sheet to document the conversation.
-Be polite!
-The person assisting you didn't create your problem and will help get a utility refund when you are kind.
-If the service provider satisfies your claim then you are done!
-Notate the resolution and file the APL Data Sheet in case the issue arises again in the future.
+If the service provider satisfies your claim, then notate the resolution and file the APL Data Sheet in case the issue arises again in the future.
 If the provider does not issue a refund, then take the next step. |

 |